eslint/rfcs/designs/2024-multithread-linting/README.md

 The new multithread implementation will exist alongside the current, single-thread implementation, and it will only be used when multithreading mode is enabled.

 In the multithread implementation `lintFiles()` launches as many worker threads as specified by the `concurrency` option, but no more than the number of enumerated files.
-All worker threads receive the same parameters from the main threads:
+All worker threads receive the same parameters from the controlling thread:
 * the list of enumerated file paths
 * a reference to shared memory containing the index of the next file to be processed in the list (a `TypedArray` with an underlying `SharedArrayBuffer`)
 * only one of the following: